dhilzyi/hianime-with-local-mpv/README.md

 ![Python](https://img.shields.io/badge/python-3.12-green)

 ## Description
 A CLI Python tool for streaming anime from hianime.to—the standout site for its superior soft-subbed episodes—straight into your local MPV player.
-Unlike other anime platforms, hianime's baked-in subs are top-tier, but this lets you override them with your own, especially pristine Japanese originals fetched via the Jimaku API.
+Unlike other anime platforms, hianime's baked-in subs are top-tier, but this lets you override them with your own, especially people want to use Japanese originals fetched via the Jimaku API.
 Perfect for people wants a lightweight hianime MPV extension with series pinning, history tracking, and seamless multi-language subtitle swaps.

 ## Disclaimer
 This tool is for educational and personal use only.
 It demonstrates web scraping and media integration techniques—use responsibly, respect site terms of service, and be mindful of copyrights.
 I'm not affiliated with any third-party sites or services.